JTCyberTech/Cybersecurity-Home-Labs/Exam/CompTIA/CySA+/Mike Chapple 2.3.md

 - **Address Root Causes:**
   - Prevent vulnerabilities by addressing root causes, such as providing developer training or creating standard libraries.
   - It’s more effective to stop vulnerabilities before they enter the environment than to remediate existing ones.

+#

+# Common Vulnerabilities

+## Server Vulnerabilities

+Make this into markdown for my github so i can copy and paste:

+Importance of Hands-On Experience:

+-  Practical hands-on experience is crucial for passing the exam.
+-  Run vulnerability scans in a test environment and interpret the results.

+Common Issues in Scan Reports:

+- Out-of-Date Software:
+    - Missing patches on operating systems, applications, or firmware.
+    - Keeping devices patched is essential to avoid security vulnerabilities.

+Unsupported Operating Systems:
+- Running outdated OS versions poses high security risks.
+- Example: Windows Server 2003 no longer supported by Microsoft since 2015.

+Buffer Overflow Vulnerabilities:

+- Occur due to improper memory management.
+- Integer Overflow:
+    - A specific type of buffer overflow using an integer variable.
+    - Example: Vulnerability in Mozilla Firefox allowing arbitrary code execution.

+- Privilege Escalation:
+   - Attackers exploit vulnerabilities to gain administrative privileges.

+Insecure Protocols:

+- Systems using protocols that exchange sensitive information in clear text.
+- Example: Remote management service accepting unencrypted credentials.
+- Solution: Apply encryption to prevent plain text logins.

+Debugging Modes:

+- Servers configured with debugging modes can leak sensitive information.
+- Example: Microsoft ASP.NET package providing detailed error messages.
+- Solution: Disable debugging mode on production servers.

+Critical Skills for Cybersecurity Analysts:

+- Understanding the nature of vulnerabilities.
+- Assessing vulnerabilities and developing remediation plans.